mikementor/about/interview/profiles/senior.md

 ### Ownership

-Starts, maintains and improves process of the testing in project/team Establishes standards
+Starts, maintains and improves process of the testing in project/team.
+Establishes standards.
+Influences delivery pipeline.

 ### Profile